pierrickuk/website/README.md

 Each [filename].tpl and [filename].md files are converted to [filename]/index.html

-In this repository, there are some kinds of files to be compiled.
+In this repository, there are different kinds of files to be compiled.
-- .tpl: HTML template files. .tpl files under content directory only have body content.
+- .tpl: HTML template files.
+The .tpl files under content directory only contain the body.
 They are merged with layout/header.tpl and layout/footer.tpl.
-Content of first h1 tag is assigned to page title.
+The content of the first h1 tag is assigned to the page title.
 - .md: Markdown files.
 They are compiled by [python-markdown](https://pypi.python.org/pypi/Markdown), then merged with layout/header.tpl and layout/footer.tpl.
 - .scss: Sass files.
-They are compiled to CSS files by sass command.
+They are compiled to CSS files by the sass command.
 - .odg: OpenDocument Graphics files.
 They are converted to PNG by unoconv.